 - In XBMC, go to the main menu > System > Lower submenu > Settings > Services > SMB Client.
 Change the name of the Workgroup to match your.

 - Login on the Raspberry Pi via SSH (using Putty, username "pi", password "raspberry".
-Note: "root" user is disabled by default on RaspBmc) and Raspbmc will prompt you to choose your keyboard layout (Find yours in this list) - use the space bar to select a layout and Tab to move the cursor onto the Ok button.
+Note: "root" user is disabled by default on RaspBmc) and Raspbmc will prompt you to choose your keyboard layout - use the space bar to select a layout and Tab to move the cursor onto the Ok button.
 On the next screen, set your layout as the default one and wait until it's "generated" (can be a long process).
 Continue the configuration with the selection of your region and country.
 Type "exit" to close the SSH session.

 - Raspbmc overclocks the Raspberry Pi to a safe clock frequency (from the default 700MHz to 800Mhz).
 Notice that a change of the clock frequency does not blow the OTP (Over Temperature Protection).
 It is overvolting that does this.
 Overclocking is therefore not making the warranty void while overvolting will permanently set a bit which invalidates the warranty.
 Overvolting will also reduce the lifespan.